manoa-fixed/manoa-fixed.github.io/index.md

 ## Community Feedback

 #### Anonymous Maintenence Faculty Member
 Said the app was a good idea and would definitely find use within the department.
 Says an "online bulletin board" could help with organizing tasks.
 The faculty member liked how quick it was to create a report, and how easy it was to see all options.
-The faculty member said that a mobile app would most definitely be needed, since most faculty are on-the-move and working in-the-field.
+The faculty member said that a mobile app would most definitely be an improvement down-the-line, since most faculty are on-the-move and working in-the-field.
 Overall, the faculty member was thankful that our team thought of the department, since many of the department's efforts go unnoticed.

 ### Later Thoughts